Drones illuminated Dubai sky with 17 hanging palaces

 - A world-first: drones displaying the design of a real-estate project as a part of the biggest drone show in the region, running until March 24th

-- Mahdi Amjad: “Delivering a luxury project while launching another is the perfect embodiment of our commitment towards Dubai and investors”
+- Mahdi Amjad: "Delivering a ultra-luxury project while launching another is the perfect embodiment of our commitment towards Dubai and investors"

 Running until March 24th, the show's first edition took place yesterday at a grand celebration attended by several local and foreign media representatives.
 For the first time in Dubai, and in the world, drones have been deployed to display a 3D architectural design and to characterize luxury across the city sky.